nishaq503/polus-plugins-dl/polus-smp-training-plugin/README.md

 # SMP Training

 This WIPP plugin uses the [segmentation models pytorch](https://github.com/qubvel/segmentation_models.pytorch) toolkit to train models for image segmentation.
 The toolkit is a high level API consisting of 9 models architectures for binary and multiclass segmentation.
-There are more than a 100 available encoders with pre-trained wieghts which can be used as backbones for these arcitectures.
+There are more than 100 available encoders with pre-trained weights which can be used as backbones for these architectures.

 Contact [Gauhar Bains](mailto:gauhar.bains@labshare.org) or [Nick Schaub](mailto:nick.schaub@labshare.org) for more information.
 For more information on WIPP, visit the [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).